 If after a few seconds or a few drives the light still pops up without flickering, there could be a problem with the sensor or the sensor battery.

-Why is the Pressure Light Still On After Filling Tires?
+Why is the Pressure Light Still On After Filling the Tires?

 There are a few “whys” you can tag with a car with the pressure light still on after a refilling is done.
-Here’re a few to consider.
+Here are a few to consider.

-1. There Is A Leak With The Tire
+1. There Is A Leak in the Tire

 This is normal to happen, most especially when it is a very small leak that isn’t quickly noticeable.
 When there is a leak, the air pressure in your tire escapes into the atmosphere causing low-pressure air in your tire.